Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Introduction

-In summary, our work makes five key contributions. \begin{packed_itemize} \item We propose a highly scalable, lightweight detection system against query-based black-box attacks using probabilistic fingerprints. \item We use formal analysis of our probabilistic fingerprints to model both false positives and attack detection rates. \item We perform detailed experiments on multiple datasets and models to evaluate Blacklight against multiple state-of-art black-box attacks.
-Results show Blacklight can {\em quickly} detect attacks, often after a handful of queries for attacks that would require several thousands of queries to succeed. \item We compare Blacklight to the only known black-box defense~\cite{chen2019stateful}, and it significantly outperforms in both queries detected and resistance against persistent attackers. \item Finally, we evaluate Blacklight and show that it is highly robust against a variety of adaptive countermeasures, including those allowing larger, human-visible perturbations.
-Blacklight performs well even against two types of {\em near-optimal} black-box attacks: ``query-efficient'' black-box attacks that are several orders of magnitude more efficient than current methods, and ``perfect-gradient'' black-box attacks that perfectly estimate the loss surface at each query, effectively approximating white-box attacks.
-Blacklight detects 100\% of perfect-gradient black-box attacks that emulate CW (Carlini-Wagner), and 81\% of those emulating PGD (projected gradient descent).
+Our work makes the following key contributions. \begin{packed_itemize} \item We propose a highly scalable, lightweight attack detection system against query-based black-box attacks, using \htedit{probabilistic content fingerprint-based query matching to detect (and mitigate) individual attack query on the fly.} \item \htedit{We discuss and demonstrate why existing account-based defenses are insufficient to resist persistent attackers. } \item We build formal analysis of our probabilistic fingerprints to model both attack detection rates and false positives. \item We experimentally evaluate Blacklight against eight SOTA black-box attacks on multiple datasets and \htedit{image classification} models.
+Not only does Blacklight detect all eight attacks, but it does so {\em quickly}, often after only a handful of queries, for attacks that would require several thousands of queries to succeed.

+\item \htedit{We illustrate how Blacklight can be generalized beyond image classification, using text classification as an example.} \item We finally evaluate Blacklight and show it is highly robust against a variety of adaptive countermeasures, including those allowing larger, human-visible perturbations.
+Blacklight performs well even against two types of {\em near-optimal} attacks: ``query-efficient'' attacks several orders of magnitude more efficient than current methods, and ``perfect-gradient'' attacks that approximate white-box attacks by perfectly estimating the loss surface at each query.

 \end{packed_itemize}